florianepicolo/origin-gene/README.md

 You can install the required package using the following command: `pip install biopython`

 ### Usage
-1. Run the script with required and optional arguments: `python get-birth.py -t vertebrates_tree.nhx -m metazoa_tree.nhx -l pathwaylist.txt -c clades.csv`
+1. Run the script with required and optional arguments: `python get-origin.py -t vertebrates_tree.nhx -m metazoa_tree.nhx -l pathwaylist.txt -c clades.csv`
 Replace the argument values with the actual paths to your input files.
-2. After the script finishes running, you will find the output file `birth-moment.csv` containing gene birth moment information.
+2. After the script finishes running, you will find the output file `origin-moment.csv` containing gene birth moment information.

 # STEP 3
 ## Gene Information Fusion

 The script `fusion-infos.py` combines information from the two previous programs and generates an output file named `allinfos-KEGG.csv` with columns:

-- ["kegg id", "entrezgene id", "uniprot id", "ensembl id", "gene name", "gene other name", "gene description", "birth clade", "num clade", "list pathway"]
+- ["kegg id", "entrezgene id", "uniprot id", "ensembl id", "gene name", "gene other name", "gene description", "origin clade", "num clade", "list pathway"]

 The `list pathway` column represents as many columns as the pathways obtained from the keywords in program 1.
 If the gene is present in a pathway, it will be marked with a "1" in the corresponding cell.